 PRIVATE COMPANIES AND LOCAL GOVERNMENTS

-The following innovative companies and local governments have joined and started to cooperate with TSCAI: Linkem, Easypark, Aitek, Olivetti, Huawei Italia, HPE, Leggere, Planet Idea, Piramis Group, Informatica Italiana, Vigilanza Group, ZTE, TeleCare, Cisco, A2A Smart City, Cellnex Italia, SCIotWave, GeIAS and iobo.
+The following innovative companies and local governments have joined and started to cooperate with TSCAI: Linkem, Easypark, Aitek, Olivetti, Huawei Italia, HPE, Leggere, Planet Idea, Piramis Group, Informatica Italiana, Vigilanza Group, ZTE, TeleCare, Cisco, A2A Smart City, Cellnex Italia, SCIotWave, GeIAS, iobo, AlmavivA, engie and SIA.

-In addition, the city of Varazze, the city of Piacenza, the city of Cazzago San Martino and the public consortium CSBNO (a consortium of 33 small municipalities) have also joined TSCAI.
+In addition, the city of Varazze, the city of Piacenza, the city of Cazzago San Martino, the city of Calvisano and the public consortium CSBNO (a consortium of 33 small municipalities) have also joined TSCAI.